paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-003-powers.md

 (7) an identification of those key factors external to the agency and beyond its control that could significantly affect the achievement of the general goals and objectives;

-(8) a description of the program evaluations used in establishing or revising general goals and objectives, with a schedule for future program evaluations to be conducted, and citations to relevant provisions of the plans required under section 312; and
+(8) a description of the program evaluations used in establishing or revising general goals and objectives, with a schedule for future program evaluations to be conducted, and citations to relevant provisions of the plans required under section 312, as applicable; and

-(9) an assessment of the coverage, quality, methods, effectiveness, and independence of the statistics, evaluation, research, and analysis efforts of the agency, including—
+(9) with respect to the head of an agency required to develop a plan described in subsection (a) or (b) of section 312, an assessment of the coverage, quality, methods, effectiveness, and independence of the statistics, evaluation, research, and analysis efforts of the agency, including—

   (A) a list of the activities and operations of the agency that are currently being evaluated and analyzed;